-– On 29 July 2017 Jane was a speaker at the first Hitchin Literary Festival, OpenBook, at the British Schools Museum.
-Her talk was called Royals, Rebels and Aristocrats: the pleasure and the pain of writing about Britain’s ‘blue-blooded’ families.
+– Jane was a speaker at the first Hitchin Literary Festival, OpenBook, on 29 July 2017, held at the British Schools Museum, which was opened by the Lord Lieutenant of Hertfordshire.
+Her talk was Royals, Rebels and Aristocrats: the pleasure and the pain of writing about Britain’s ‘blue- blooded’ families.

 – In April 2016, following an audition, Jane was accepted by the Federation of Women’s Institutes (WI) as an approved speaker.
-She has enjoyed fulfilling the many bookings she received for 2016 and 2017 to talk to different branches about her book Duchesses: Living in 21st Century Britain, and looks forward to the engagements she has for 2018.
+She has enjoyed fulfilling the many bookings she received for 2016-2018 to talk to different branches about her book Duchesses: Living in 21st Century Britain, and looks forward to the engagements she has for 2019.

 – On 10th November 2015 she was interviewed live on BBC Radio Suffolk as a sofa guest on Lesley Dolphin’s show.
-She was invited to talk about her life and her books, The Voice from the Garden (the Cobbolds were from Ipswich) and Duchesses: Living in 21st Century Britain.
+She was invited to talk about her life and her books, The Voice from the Garden and Duchesses: Living in 21st Century Britain.

-– Jane was invited by the Mayor of Ipswich to attend the grand reopening, after restoration, of the orangery and stable block at Holywells Park (the Cobbold brewing family’s former estate), Ipswich, Suffolk, which took place on 18th July 2015.
+– As author of the Suffolk-based book The Voice From the Garden, Jane was invited by the Mayor of Ipswich to attend the grand reopening, after restoration, of the orangery and stable block at Holywells Park (the Cobbold brewing family’s former estate), Ipswich, which took place on 18th July 2015.